Extoxic-077/Raidzone/README.md

 cd NexVault
 ```

-### 2. Start the database and Redis
+### 2. Start PostgreSQL and Redis

 ```bash
 docker-compose up -d
 ```

-Wait about 10 seconds, then verify both containers are running:
+Verify both containers are running:

 ```bash
 docker-compose ps
 ```

-You should see `NexVault-db` with status `healthy` and `NexVault-redis` running.
+You should see `hashvault-db` with status `healthy` and `hashvault-redis` running.

 ### 3. Start the backend